Haseeb-Qureshi/Asteroids/README.md

 # asteroids
-A spin on the classic arcade game, made using javscript.
+A spin on the classic arcade game, made using JavaScript.